7 Khoon Maaf: Filming

 Principal photography began in March 2010 with Chopra and Irrfan Khan in Kashmir.
 Locations included Shalimar Bagh and Dal Lake in Srinagar.
 The cast and crew were provided with 2-tier security coverage by the Central Reserve Police Force (CRPF) and the Jammu & Kashmir Police, due to unrest in the valley.
 The film was also shot in Gulmarg, Delhi and Coorg, which included extensive shooting in the forests.
 Other locations were Puducherry, Mumbai, Hyderabad and in Russia.
 During filming Chopra was restricted from eating and drinking while donning the prosthetic makeup (which took 5 hours to apply).

 Soundtrack

 The film's score and songs were composed by Vishal Bhardwaj, with lyrics by Gulzar.
 Its soundtrack contains seven songs and 2 reprise versions.
 The soundtrack was digitally released via Ovi (Nokia) internet service on 24 January 2011, and via CD on 25 January 2011.
 The song "Darling" is based on the Russian folk song "Kalinka", and contains several Russian words (one of Susanna's husbands was Russian).
 "Kalinka" is credited on the album cover.
 "Tere Liye", sung by Suresh Wadkar, was not used in the film.

-The soundtrack received positive reviews from music critics.
-The Indo-Asian News Service gave the album 3.5 stars (out of 5): "Bharadwaj has composed a wonderful album that is not a clone of his previous work.
-It exudes freshness and is worth listening.
-However, the songs would not have achieved zenith without Gulzar's lovely lyrics.
-The team has done it again".
-Bollywood Hungama rated the album a 3 (out of 5): "7 Khoon Maaf is a good album with a couple of definite hits, couple of skip worthy ones and the remaining have the potential to grow.
-Since 7 Khoon Maaf is not a routine Bollywood affair, it can't be expecting a quick pick at the stands from Day One".
-The Hindustan Times noted that the soundtrack takes the listener through a variety of moods: "Bhardwaj has certainly succeeded in adding new sounds to his catalogue.
-He continues to evade Bollywood monotony with this soundtrack [...] an innovative effort."